-Match the brain expressions in bold (1-5) with the definitions (a-h) below.
+Match the brain expressions in bold (1-5) to the definitions (a-e) below.

-- 1. She's really brainy, isn't she?
-She always gets the best marks in the class. - 2.
-You've got money on the brain.
-You never stop talking about it! - 3.
-I've just had a brainwave!
-Why don't we save money this year and make Christmas presents for everyone? - 4.
-Don't listen to them, they're trying to brainwash you.
-All they really want is your money. - 5.
-You should pick Evie's brain.
-She's been to America, so she knows the best places to go.
+1 She's really brainy, isn't she?
+She always a get help or advice from a person who knows more gets the best grades in the class. than you 2 You have money on the brain.
+You never stop intelligent b talking about it!
+3 I've racked my brain, but I can't remember You're always thinking about it. С where I left my keys.
+4 Don't listen to them, they're trying to brainwash d force someone to accept a particular set of beliefs you.
+All they really want is your money. by repeating the same idea many times so that the person cannot think in an independent way 5 You should pick Evie's brain.
+She's been to try to remember е America, so she knows the best places to go.